COVID-19 response: Municipal council meetings

 Municipalities that are unable to create the framework by the required date must refer matters of disagreement to an arbitrator.

-The arbitrator must be chosen by the municipalities and must make an award that resolves the issues in dispute by April 1, 2021.
+The arbitrator must be chosen by the municipalities by April 1, 2021.
+The arbitrator must make an award that resolves the issues in dispute by April 1, 2022.

 ICF Workbook: Resource Guide for Municipalities (PDF, 12.5 MB)

 The Rural Municipalities of Alberta and the Alberta Urban Municipalities Association were funded by Alberta Municipal Affairs to develop the initial guide and the subsequent update on ICF.

 This workbook was developed to help municipalities develop ICF with other municipalities.
 It provides tools and information-based resources to better inform municipal processes, decision-making and implementation related to the development of ICF.

 Connect with the Intermunicipal Relations team at Municipal Affairs: